 The Company could be at risk regarding any political developments in the country in which it operates.
-At present the Company is only active in Canada and the United States.
+At present the Company is only active in Chile with headquarters and management largely in Canada.

 Uninsurable Risks

 Mineral exploration activities involve numerous risks, including unexpected or unusual geological operating conditions, rock bursts, cave-ins, fires, floods, earthquakes and other environmental occurrences and political and social instability.
 It is not always possible to obtain insurance against all such risks and the Company may decide not to insure against certain risks because of high premiums or other reasons.
 Should such liabilities arise, they could negatively affect the Company's profitability and financial position and the value of its common shares.
 The Company does not maintain insurance against environmental risks.